Podcast | Building Connections in the Operating Theatre- with Hats!

 Liz, can we start with you and then we’ll come over to Danielle?

-Liz Fitzhugh: I think the.
-The biggest, one of the biggest things I’ve learned is that you sometimes shouldn’t go with the first choice offered because perhaps something more sustainable will come along later on. if I was to do it all again, I think that as, as the theatre manager, the.

-removable name tags, certainly the way to go forward.
-We lose, as Daniellesays, we lose a lot of the embroidered hats.
+Liz Fitzhugh: I think one of the biggest things I’ve learned is that you sometimes shouldn’t go with the first choice offered because perhaps something more sustainable will come along later on.
+If I was to do it all again, I think that as the theatre manager, the removable name tags are certainly the way to go forward.
+We lose, as Danielle says, we lose a lot of the embroidered hats.
 Staff leave and get promoted.

-We color code our hats as well, depending on your role. and if people get promoted, they may have only worn that particular hat for a year and they’re suddenly going into other hats.
+We color code our hats as well, depending on your role, and if people get promoted, they may have only worn that particular hat for a year and they’re suddenly going into other hats.

-and I think.
-The public to be told that we are taking things home to wash ourselves could starts the conversation off as to why, where does that come from?
-And again, it’s down to individual organizations and trust in what their infection, prevention and control.
-Um.
-Have decided is the is is the best thing in, in our new HCW hats are not worn as personal protective equipment.
+Liz Fitzhugh: We are very good at clean versus sterile in theatres.
+The public are not, and I think there is a perception from the public that they expect everything to be sterile and in a way that’s perhaps industrially cleaned and I think if the public were to be told that we are taking things home to wash ourselves could start the conversation off as to why, where does that come from?
+And again, it’s down to individual organizations and trust in what their infection, prevention and control have decided is the best thing.
+In UHCW, hats are not worn as personal protective equipment.

-They are worn to prevent hair falling into into, into the sterile area.
+They are worn to prevent hair falling into the sterile area.
 Like in catering industries, people wear hats to stop hair from falling into the food.
 They’re not there to protect you from infections from the patient, which is why we allow our staff to take them home and launder them.
 As nurses and other staff do on the wards, they take their uniforms home to launder.

 Chris Backous: Danielle, what about you?
 Any thoughts?

-Danielle Checketts: Yeah, so we did a microbial study with Birmingham University a few years ago, and they analyzed the microbes on a clean, clean, disposable hats and worn and clean reusable hats, and they found more contaminants on a clean disposable hat than a reusable, because as Liz said before, people are dipping their fingers into the boxes.
+Danielle Checketts: Yeah, so we did a microbial study with Birmingham University a few years ago, and they analyzed the microbes on clean, disposable hats and worn and clean reusable hats, and they found more contaminants on a clean disposable hat than a reusable, because as Liz said before, people are dipping their fingers into the boxes.

-She was the first person I saw actually when I walked through the door.
-And and the the conference and the panel that was held.
-I have some surgeons talking about change reusables, and some surgeons said they wouldn’t be happy to take contaminants home with their children’s clothing to wash, and that’s what’s been said at other hospitals to me as well.
+Nobody washes their hands prior.
+And it’s the kind of cross-contamination, in effect, the peanuts on a bar effect.
+So hats aren’t sterile by any means.
+However, every single hospital has their own policies on contamination.
+And I went to the Greener Surgery Conference in Birmingham last month, as did Liz and met – he was the first person I saw actually when I walked through the door.
+And the conference and the panel that was held.
+I have some surgeons talking about reusables, and some surgeons said they wouldn’t be happy to take contaminants home with their children’s clothing to wash, and that’s what’s been said at other hospitals to me as well.

-And on the theatre cap challenge to improve communication, ultimately patient safety and sustainability.
-It’s, it’s how to scale that to enable it to be.
-By all teams and to be inclusive.
+Danielle Checketts: I think for me, name and roles on theatre hats have been identified from multiple hospitals over many, many years and on the Theatre Cap Challenge to improve communication, ultimately patient safety and sustainability.
+It’s how to scale that to enable it to be used by all teams and to be inclusive.
 I think the inclusivity is really important for people from diverse backgrounds.
-So anyone with hair braids or who wear hijabs that they’re included in this.
+So anyone with hair braids or who wear hijabs, that they’re included in this.

-And all the other benefits with it, you know, but it has to be a scalable and sustainable you know, product, which can be wor across the whole team.
-So if just the main staff have them and everybody else is in disposables, that doesn’t work quite as well, and that’s where the bad chats can fit in.
-So it’s, if people are looking at reus, hospitals are looking at reusable alternatives to disposables.
+And when Swindon Maternity put them into their unit, they actually found that the staff were more open and felt included in part of the team and not segregated because of their hair types.
+They had products that fit them and that were comfortable to wear throughout theatre throughout the day.
+So I think being included, and all the other benefits with it, but it has to be a scalable and sustainable product, which can be worn across the whole team.
+So if just the main staff have them and everybody else is in disposables, that doesn’t work quite as well, and that’s where the badge hats can fit in.
+So if hospitals are looking at reusable alternatives to disposables.

-Chris Backous: Great.
-Liz, how, how about you?
+Chris Backous: Liz, how, how about you?

 Liz Fitzhugh: Danielle’s pretty much said everything that I wanted to say about theatre hats, but I think, again, it’s important to reiterate how beautiful your name sounds when you, when you hear it, and how important it’s that people know your name and how.

-Liz Fitzhugh: they, they’re all here, aren’t they?
-People wear their name badges and you’re either bending over, looking after a patient and, and you can’t see, or your pen’s clipped over it, so you can’t see
+Liz Fitzhugh: They’re all here, aren’t they?
+People wear their name badges and you’re either bending over, looking after a patient and, and you can’t see, or your pen’s clipped over it, so you can’t see quite what your name is.
+How we do that, that’s for another round table innovation talk perhaps.
+I think that’s quite important that everybody gets to know everybody’s name.

-Where will they go with it?
-And I hope that some of our listeners do take this idea.
-Say, well, what can they do with it?
-So I think that’s about all the time we have for this discussion.
+I think that’s about all the time we have for this discussion.
 I hope it inspires people’s creativity and ideas going forward.
-But Liz and Danielle, I really want to thank you both for sharing this story and being part of the podcast and video podcast today.
+Liz and Danielle, I really want to thank you both for sharing this story and being part of the podcast and video podcast today.

 Thank you.